wildfly-extras/wildfly-camel-book/javaee/jms.md

 Or, you could create a `messaging-deployment` configuration within a custom jms.xml deployment descriptor.
 See section 'Deployment of -jms.xml files' within the WildFly messaging subsystem documentation for more information.

 ### Camel route configuration
-The following JMS producer and consumer examples make use of WildFly's embedded HornetQ sever to publish and consume messages to and from destinations.
+The following JMS producer and consumer examples make use of WildFly's embedded ActiveMQ Artemis sever to publish and consume messages to and from destinations.

 The examples also use CDI in conjunction with the camel-cdi component.
 JMS ConnectionFactory instances are injected into the Camel RouteBuilder through JNDI lookups.